Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Cumberland Park was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Cumberland Park was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-The top three ancestry groups are English (27.5%), Australian (23.1%), and Irish (8.7%).
-Some ethnic groups show notable differences: Greeks comprise 4.5% in Cumberland Park compared to the regional average of 2.5%, Hungarians 0.4% versus 0.3%, and Germans 5.7% compared to 5.9%.
+The top three ancestry groups were English (27.5%), Australian (23.1%), and Irish (8.7%).
+Some ethnic groups showed significant differences: Greeks made up 4.5% compared to the regional average of 2.5%, Hungarians 0.4% versus 0.3%, and Germans 5.7% compared to 5.9%.

 Frequently Asked Questions - Diversity